 The District was the recipient of on-behalf payments made by the State of California to CalSTRS for K-12 education.
-These payments consist of state general fund contributions of approximately \$6,060,641 to CalSTRS, which included a supplemental contribution for fiscal year 2019 due to California Senate Bill No. 90.
+These payments consist of state general fund contributions of approximately \$3,905,960 to CalSTRS.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions